 What to do if you are in crisis

 I am in session eight to nine hours a day, so usually if you find yourself in crisis, I will not be available.
-If you really need someone to talk to, here are some options for you.
+When you need someone to talk to urgently, here are some options for you.

 Call Genesee Crisis and Access Services, 810-257-3740.
 You can also text them by sending a text with the word FLINT to 741741.